 Adjust a Loose Stitch, Step 4:

 When you reach the last stitch on your righthand needle, pull the working yarn to tighten the last stitch to the correct tension.
 The loose stitching should be fixed, and you can resume knitting your pattern.

 If you’ve been following my lessons, you now have enough information to knit all of the washcloths and face scrubbies in my Simple Washcloth Knitting Pattern Collection.
 Happy knitting!

 Everybody makes mistakes.
-In the next lesson, we will learn how to fix two of the most common knitting mistakes: twisted and dropped stitches.
-(Tutorial coming 3/20/2021).
+In the next lesson, we will learn how to spot and fix some of the most common knitting mistakes: twisted, sipped, and dropped stitches.